CDAMXI/CDAMXI/README.md

 🎓 **Computer Science student** at *Universitat Politècnica de València (UPV)*
 💡 Passionate about **Artificial Intelligence**, **Software Engineering**, and **Data Structures**
 💻 Experienced with **C**, **Java**, **Python**, and **SQL**
+🚀 Always striving to write clean, efficient, and scalable code
-📚 Constantly learning and exploring new technologies
+📚 Constantly learning, building, and exploring new technologies

 ---